 Overview

-Maja Anderson, is a Visiting lecturer at Cornell University and Instructor at Tompkins Cortland Community College, teaching Moral Psychology in Action, Portfolio Development, and Digital Storytelling.
-She also has a fifteen-year history at Cornell managing programs like the Milstein Program in Technology and Humanity and the Laidlaw Program in Leadership and Research and is currently, the Student Development Project Manager at Cornell's David M. Einhorn Center for Community Engagement, managing the redesign of the center's student development student-run and peer-mentorship programs.
-Concurrently, she is Assistant Director for the Virginia Governor's School for the Visual and Performing Arts and Humanities.
-Maja holds an MFA in Art, Human-Centered Design, and an MA in Education and Emerging Technology.
+Maja Anderson is a Visiting Lecturer at Cornell University, where she teaches Moral Psychology in Action.
+She is also an Instructor at Tompkins Cortland Community College, teaching Field Production and Digital Media, Portfolio Development, Digital Storytelling, and teaches the graduate course Storytelling Across Media: Experience, Making, AI and Data at Radford University.
+She also has a fifteen-year history at Cornell managing interdisciplinary and community-engaged programs like the Milstein Program in Technology and Humanity and the Laidlaw Program in Leadership and Research.
+She is currently the Student Development Project Manager at Cornell's David M. Einhorn Center for Community Engagement, managing the redesign of the center's student development student-run and peer-mentorship programs and the Pre-Orientation Service Trip (POST), a community-engaged program that brings incoming first-year students together with local partners through immersive service and reflective learning experiences.

 Research Focus